hmrc/single-customer-account-wrapper-data/README.md

        }
 }
 ```

-Where skinElement can be set as either pop or embedded in line with https://github.com/hmrc/digital-engagement-platform-chat and pattern is a regex expression matching desired URLs in the service.
+Where skinElement can be set as either pop or embedded in line with https://github.com/hmrc/digital-engagement-platform-chat

-Please ensure array indexing is kept in sequential order.
-Once the app-config-base file is updated and merged, the single-customer-account-wrapper-data service can be redeployed, bringing in the new banners.
+pattern is a regex matching page paths.

-The pattern needs to match the path of the request. i.e. the url without the query string and without the host.
-For example the path for https://tax.service.gov.uk/personal-account?q=1 is /personal-account. "/personal-account" will match the exact path and "/personal-account.*" will match anything prefixed with "/personal-account".
+The pattern applies to the request path without host or query parameters.

 **Versioning:**